PaimaStudios/paima-engine-docs/docs/home/1-setup/10-connecting-wallets.md

 ### **Important** MetaMask Issue

 The main issue with MetaMask is that it will not automatically detect if your locally running network got reset.
-This is problematic because in EVM, every transaction made by an account has an ID that needs to be a continuously increasing value (learn more [here](https://help.myetherwallet.com/en/articles/5461509-what-is-a-nonce)), and so if you restart your local network MetaMask will use the wrong ID and **your transactions will fail** silently.
+This is problematic because in EVM, every transaction made by an account has an ID ("nonce") that needs to be a continuously increasing value (learn more [here](https://help.myetherwallet.com/en/articles/5461509-what-is-a-nonce)), and so if you restart your local network MetaMask will use the wrong nonce and **your transactions will fail** silently.

 ![Alt text](image-9.png)